 Sound is the most important part of home theater but positioning these speakers slightly wrong will give you a dull movie experience.
 The sound of all the speakers combined should hit you at the same time and there should be no delay in the sound of any speaker in the layout.
 So, how to place them and distance them to have the best experience?

-Each set of channel speakers should be the same distance apart from each other like they are from you.
+At A Glance: Each set of channel speakers should be the same distance apart from each other like they are from you.
 If you are 8ft away then they must be 8ft away from each other as well.
-It should be placed in a distance that creates a virtual triangle with your seating area and among themselves.
+It should be placed at a distance that creates a virtual triangle with your seating area and among themselves.

 For surround side speakers you should break this virtual triangle rule and place them 8ft from your seating area.